The history of the Outlaw Oval Racing

 Before too long, the thinking led to talking.
 Eventually, they decided to approach a few independent promoters, seeking to race outside BriSCA regulation at their tracks.
 Most protest movements are born from dissatisfaction, but need a consensus, and before too long, sufficient disgruntled F2 drivers had expressed an interest to convince our heroes that it was 'worth a go'.

 A set of rules loosely based on current regulations were agreed, with sensible and affordable tyre rules that seem to satisfy most.
-Racing mainly on dirt tracks, with the option of tarmac racing at affiliated tracks, has resulted in a very successful first year.
+Racing mainly on dirt tracks, with the option of tarmac racing at affiliated tracks, has resulted in a very successful outlaw racing formula.